 Source: a story by Czech Radio 7, Radio Prague and other sources.

-What's your 'Merkur' worth?
-Here are some recently sold items (USA):
+What's your Merkur worth in 2021?
+Here are some recently sold items.